KYOCERA-AVX-Components-Dresden/USB-high-temperature-sensor/index.md

 - **Is there another app to communicate with the sensor?**<br>
     -- Yes, you could use every terminal program for the serial port e.g. HTerm or the HyperTerminal.<br>
     -- You could also code your own app.

+- **What is the sensors highest query interval?**<br>
+    -- The recommended interval is round about twice per second.

 - **The data logger app shows no comports.**<br>
     -- Please check the USB connection between the sensor and computer.<br>